-- We are unable to accept international students. - The student will complete and submit the application to the Graduate School by the due date posted on the Graduate School web site. - Process - The application will be reviewed/screened by a representative of the graduate school. - Once screened the application is forwarded to the Program Director.
+- We are unable to accept international students. - The Dietetics Graduate Program (GP) Master of Public Health (MPH) admits approximately 25 students (seats) in the fall of each year.
+Submission of an application and fulfillment of prerequisite requirements do not guarantee acceptance into the Dietetics GP MPH program.
+Admission is competitive and based on a holistic review of applicants. - Students applying to The University of Akron who intend to enter the program will be evaluated and admitted according to the following criteria: - I. Direct Admit Pool: If the applicant is a University of Akron graduate in the Food and Environmental Nutrition program, or the Exercise Science program and have a 3.0 GPA, they will be directly admitted to the Dietetics GP MPH program. - II.
+Priority Pool: Students placed in this category must have successfully passed all prerequisites courses with a B or better and have a 3.0GPA.
+Students will then be prioritized by the date of their application and undergraduate GPA. - III.
+Second Pool Admission Category: If there are any students who completed their prereqs but there are no remaining sets left for the year, they will be placed in this category by date of application and will be accepted when a seat opens. - The student will complete and submit the application to the Graduate School by the due date posted on the Graduate School web site. - Process - The application will be reviewed/screened by a representative of the graduate school. - Once screened the application is forwarded to the Program Director.
 Once the Program Director approves of the applicant, she will forward the application to the Admissions Council of CEOMPH.
 The Admissions Council will accept or deny the applicant.
 The Admissions Council notifies the Program Director of their decision.
-If accepted, the Program Director notifies the graduate school of acceptance to the program. - The student will receive an email from UA and the CEOMPH congratulating them on their acceptance o the program. - Beginning with the 2025-2026 school year the program will be participating in DICAS.
+If accepted, the Program Director notifies the graduate school of acceptance to the program. - The student will receive an email from UA and the CEOMPH congratulating them on their acceptance to the program. - Beginning with the 2025-2026 school year the program will be participating in DICAS.
 More information will be forthcoming.